Chemaclass/chemaclass.com/content/blog/2023-05-17-dedicated-qa-teams.md

 ## Nice theory, but… why bother?

+Manual testing is, of course, necessary.
+It is another testing strategy that I am not blaming or attacking.
+We might still need a dedicated person in charge of discovering what new features we want to build to satisfy our clients.
+But this blog-post is not about that position.

-It's all about shorting the feedback loop.
+It is all about shorting the feedback loop.
 If you can write software to work in specific ways, can't you write automated tests to prove that the software you wrote behaves the way you expect?

 If you have covered with automated tests the behavior of your software at any level that makes sense, what's left for a dedicated QA person?